 Residents who are experiencing difficulties with achieving progress along the Milestones may require intervention to address specific deficiencies.
-Such intervention, documented in an individual remediation plan developed by the program director or a faculty mentor and the resident, will take a variety of forms based on the specific learning needs of the resident.
-However, the ACGME recognizes that there are situations which require more significant intervention that may alter the time course of resident progression.
-To ensure due process, it is essential that the program director follow institutional policies and procedures.
+Such intervention, documented in an individual remediation plan developed by the program director or a faculty mentor and the resident will take a variety of forms based on the specific lea are situatio course of re a faculty mentor and the resident, will take a variety of forms based on the arning needs of the resident.
+However, the ACGME recognizes that there has which require more significant intervention that may alter the time esident progression.
+To ensure due process, it is essential that the rector follow institutional policies and procedures.
 V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
-(Core)

-V.A.1.f) The evaluations of a resident's performance must be

-accessible for review by the resident.
+(Core) V.A.1.f) The evaluations of a resident's performance must be accessible for review by the resident.
+(Core) V.A.2.
+Final Evaluation V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program.
 (Core)